 Back in the 1990s, AMC’s now-newly retired research director, Ken Kimball, and Norm Sims, an AMC volunteer still active today, began convening river stakeholders—dam owners and operators, employees of the power companies that buy the electricity, paddlers, anglers, birders, water-quality advocates, river guides, landowners, and governmental entities—to create what’s called a settlement agreement, which is then submitted to FERC.

 This process, which started with Kimball and Sims on the Deerfield River in western Massachusetts, is now common practice across the country.
 It gives dam owners and operators a degree of long-term stability while opening up a world of recreational opportunities.
-(Read more about the Deerfield agreement, celebrating its 25th anniversary in 2019) You only need to show up on a summer release weekend to see how successful the Deerfield agreement has been.
+You only need to show up on a summer release weekend to see how successful the Deerfield agreement has been.
 The scheduled releases, 32 per season on the Dryway section (class IV) and 106 on the Fife Brook section (class II), draw whitewater aficionados from across the Northeast.

 But the Deerfield is only the beginning.
 Not content to rest on past successes, Sims and Mark Zakutansky, AMC’s director of conservation policy engagement, are intimately involved in a number of additional negotiations that could produce even more recreation opportunities on the Deerfield, as well as on the Connecticut, New England’s largest river system, where whitewater historically has been very limited.
 That may be about to change.